I welcome the Minister of State at the Department of Finance, Deputy Sean Fleming, to the House and congratulate him on his well-deserved appointment.

 Finally, I am glad Senator Gavan is back.
 We again congratulate former Deputies Michael Noonan and Enda Kenny on what they did in Europe.

 Nobody else is offering to contribute, so I will call the Minister of State, Deputy Fleming, to reply.
-I congratulate the Deputy again.
+I congratulate him again.
 Little did he think this time last week that he would be required at this debate as a Minister of State.
 There is a lot of goodwill and many good wishes towards him.

 I thank the Acting Chairman.
 As I said already, on Tuesday evening I was contributing to the Second Stage debate as a Government backbencher.
 Some 36 hours later I am here.
 I thank the Members for the goodwill and good wishes that have been expressed in the House today.
 I really appreciate that.